Introduction

 The order of playing will be decided by ballot.
 The competitors must be present personally during the registration and the drawing of lots.

-The bank transfer should be made, free of charge for the payee, to
+All bank transfer should be made, free of charge for the payee, to

 Account holder, postal address